ramar-work/hypno-lua-filter/README.md

 ## Files

-app.so - The app in shared library form.
+bin/app.so - The app in shared library form.

-dylib.c - Tooling to test the created library.
+tests/dylib.c - Tooling to test the created library.

 main.c - The source code of the app.